$\lambda_\infty$ & Maximum Variance Embedding: Measuring and Optimizing Connectivity of A Graph Metric: Maximum Variance Embedding of a Tree

 which can be towards an arbitrary direction.
 Call this value $M_i$ corresponding to branch $b_i$.
 We need to decide whether there exists an arrangement of vectors of known magnitudes, i.e., $\set{M_i}$, that sum up to zero.
 Using the triangle inequality, observe that the necessary and sufficient condition for existence of the desired arrangement is the largest moment for these vectors to be no larger than the sum of all the rest, i.e., $2 \max_i \set{M_i} \leq \sum_i M_i$.

-For scenario (ii) we have a similar situation where moments of the two branches, corresponding to endpoints of the edge containing the barycenter, need to cancel each other.
+For scenario (ii) we have a similar situation where moments of the two branches, corresponding to endpoints of the edge containing the mean, need to cancel each other.
 Assume this edge is $e$, and compute total moment for each branch with respect to their endpoint, say $M_1$ and $M_2$.
-Displacing the origin (barycenter) away from an endpoint increases the moment of that branch (to the origin) at a rate of total probability-mass of that branch, say $\pi_1$ and $\pi_2$.
-One can find a feasible location along $e$ for the barycenter by solving a linear equation, $\alpha \pi_1 + M_1 = (1-\alpha) \pi_2 + M_2$.
-We have a feasible location for the barycenter if (and only if) the solution satisfies $\alpha \in (0,1)$.
+Displacing the origin (mean) away from an endpoint increases the moment of that branch (to the origin) at a rate of total probability-mass of that branch, say $\pi_1$ and $\pi_2$.
+One can find a feasible location along $e$ for the mean by solving a linear equation, $\alpha \pi_1 + M_1 = (1-\alpha) \pi_2 + M_2$.
+We have a feasible location for the mean if (and only if) the solution satisfies $\alpha \in (0,1)$.

 Now, an $O(n^2)$ algorithm is straightforward, by trying the above $O(n)$ cases.
-For each case finding the moments and a feasible barycenter in can be done in $O(n)$, as well as computing the final answer, i.e., the second moment with respect to the barycenter if the case is feasible.
+For each case finding the moments and a feasible mean in can be done in $O(n)$, as well as computing the final answer, i.e., the second moment with respect to the mean if the case is feasible.

-It is easy to see the above $O(n) + O(n)$ cases can be inspected (for feasibility of overlap with the barycenter) in a total time of $O(n)$, given pre-computed moments due to every branch neighboring every vertex.
-Before showing that this information can be pre-computed in $O(n)$, we denote another key observation that: one may find one and only one feasible barycenter among the above $O(n)$ cases.
-Thus we finish the algorithm by computing the second moment with respect to the feasible barycenter.
+It is easy to see the above $O(n) + O(n)$ cases can be inspected (for feasibility of overlap with the mean) in a total time of $O(n)$, given pre-computed moments due to every branch neighboring every vertex.
+Before showing that this information can be pre-computed in $O(n)$, we denote another key observation that: one may find one and only one feasible mean among the above $O(n)$ cases.
+Thus we finish the algorithm by computing the second moment with respect to the feasible mean.

 Performing two rounds of depth first search (DFS) from an arbitrary vertex on the tree, we can precompute moments and probability masses due to all neighboring branches out of every vertex.
 In the first DFS this information is computed in post-order and the second DFS provides the information corresponding to parent branch of every node to it, in pre-order. } \end{proof}